-When it comes to tape, taping and strapping, things can get a little confusing due to the shear number of different tapes on the market, application methods, reported effects, when to use them, etc.
+When it comes to tape, taping and strapping, things can get a little confusing due to the sheer number of different tapes on the market, application methods, reported effects, when to use them, etc.

 This blog aims to shed some light on four of the most common tapes out there by describing what they are, why you’d use each them and at what times to use them.